 Hepatitis B

-Hepatitis B is caused by a virus that infects and can damage the liver.
-It is passed from one person to another through blood, semen or vaginal fluids.
+Hepatitis B is a disease caused by a virus that affects the liver.
+It is passed from one person to another through blood, semen, or vaginal fluids.
+This virus can cause permanent liver damage, cirrhosis, cancer, and liver failure.
+Hepatitis B can be prevented with a safe and effective vaccine.

 Low-cost Testing and Treatment